-The workshop is 4 hours long, so Lisa recommends you choose a surface size that you can complete in that time.
+The workshop is 3 hours long, so Lisa recommends you choose a surface size that you can complete in that time.
 Anything you’re comfortable with.
 We suggest a size between 8” x 10” – 20” x 24”.
+You are welcome to stay at the gardens if you choose to stay after the class.

 Please feel free to work in any medium you are comfortable.
 If you want to draw or use pastels, you may.
 If you are painting, bring the solvents you need for whatever medium you’re using.
 (For watercolor and acrylic, bring water for mixing and washing brushes.)